 Since 2008, Living Well Disability Services has worked to transform the system of service for the people it supports to one that models health and wellness.
 Our innovative health and wellness initiative supporting people with intellectual and developmental disabilities includes:

-We have expanded wellness programming to reach each of our 33 residential homes and the eight counties and 18 communities in the Twin Cities where we provide services.
+We have expanded wellness programming to reach each of our 34 residential homes in the 20 communities in the Twin Cities where we provide services.
 The initiative is creating measurable improvement in the lives of participants, going beyond measurable results: it is bringing about a culture change as it builds a stronger partnership between people served and staff.

-In support of our health and wellness initiatives, the Greater Twin Cities United Way awarded a multi-year grant that extends to 2019.
-This is being used to expand the scope and strengthen the evaluation of our health and prevention work.
+In support of our health and wellness initiatives, the Greater Twin Cities United Way awarded a multi-year grant that extended to 2019.
+This was used to expand the scope and strengthen the evaluation of our health and prevention work.

 Contact Annelies Stevens for more information on our innovative Wellness programs, Annelies.Stevens@livingwell.org.